vedph/co_catutil/Readme.md

 Tools for Catullus data drop pattern analysis and migration.
 Please refer to [this project's Wiki](https://github.com/vedph/co_catutil/wiki) for the documentation.

+## Quick Start

+1. ensure you have access to MySql and MongoDB services.
+2. delete catullus database from MySql if any, and co database from MongoDB if any.
+3. run `co.ps1` (eventually change the directories to fit your environment).

 ## Tool Commands

 ### Command import-text